 Running gait analysis is a comprehensive analysis of a runner’s running form and identifies biomechanical issues that may increase injury risk and decrease efficiency.
 The initial assessment evaluates the runner’s foundational movements (mobility, flexibility, and strength).
 This evaluation is coupled with a running gait analysis, often through detailed video analysis, to determine the efficiency of your specific gait components such as foot strike pattern, stride length, cadence, trunk position and tibial inclination angle.

-The gait analysis results can help runners understand how to adjust their form and training regimen to optimize their running mechanics, reduce the risk of injury, and improve overall performance.
+The results of a gait analysis in Bryn Mawr, PA can help runners understand how to adjust their form and training regimen to optimize their running mechanics, reduce the risk of injury, and improve overall performance.

 Tips for Improving Your Running Form